Just like a pizza, everything is better when it’s delivered to you.

 Write down the name of the employers you speak to and add them as connections after the event.
 This demonstrates you’re serious about wanting to work for this organisation.

-University Career Expos often feature a LinkedIn booth on the day where you can get your headshot taken by a professional, so keep an eye out for them.
+The Uni’s Career Expos feature a LinkedIn booth on the day where you can get your headshot taken by a professional, so keep an eye out for them.